AxaFrance/oidc-client/packages/react/README.md

 These components encapsulate the use of "AppAuth-JS" in order to hide workfow complexity.
 Internally, native History API is used to be router library agnostic.
+It use AppAuthJS behind the scene because it very lightweight and created by openid certification team. oidc-client used in V3 is heavy and not longer maintained.

 More information about OIDC
 - French: https://medium.com/just-tech-it-now/augmentez-la-s%C3%A9curit%C3%A9-et-la-simplicit%C3%A9-de-votre-syst%C3%A8me-dinformation-avec-oauth-2-0-cf0732d71284